osiam/osiam/docs/OSIAM-Overview.md

 OSIAM uses database abstraction technologies (Hibernate) that enables us to support a wide variety of databases.
 Supported Databases are PostgreSQL, MySQL and H2.
-For production you should use either PostgreSQL or MySQL.
+For production you should use at least either PostgreSQL 9.4 or MySQL 5.7.